erikdubois/Themes-Icons-Pack/README.md

 	1. installation_deb is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get

-	2. installation_archlinux is for Archlinux and all derivatives using pacman and packer (alternative for yaourt)
+	2. BETA : installation_archlinux is for Archlinux and all derivatives using pacman and packer (alternative for yaourt)

+For testing purpose I made also a

+	uninstall-all-icons-and-themes.sh

+that will uninstall all icons, themes and repositories.

 Check if you have git installed.
 Install git for deb based distro's with this command